PeJiR/Diplomes-Certifications/freeCodeCamp (🔥)/Responsive Web Design/0.3.Certification_Project_Technical Documentation Page/README.md

 --->
 ## Project description:

-For this project, I have built a tribute page for Son Goku from Dragon ball anime.
+For this project, I have build a technical documentation page to serve as instruction or reference for Introduction to HTML language.

 ##  See project online